👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 drawing

 The HBAC-algorithm is introduced by Misztal-Radecka and Indurkya in a scientific article as published in Information Processing and Management in 2021.
-Our implementation of the HBAC-algorithm advances this implementation by proposing additional methodological checks to distinguish real bias from noise, such as sample splitting, statistical hypothesis testing and measuring cluster stability.
+Our implementation of the HBAC-algorithm advances this implementation by proposing additional methodological checks to distinguish real singals from noise, such as sample splitting, statistical hypothesis testing and measuring cluster stability.
 Algorithm Audit’s implementation of the algorithm can be found in the unsupervised-bias-detection pip package.

 How should the results of the tool be interpreted?